 - Igniter Problem

 A defective igniter is a possible reason for this problem.
-Since it is crucial in every unit of water heater, it must work correctly to turn it on.
-Check on your store if your igniter is not working as it should be.
+Since it is crucial in every water heater unit, it must work correctly to turn it on.
+Check on your store to see if your igniter is not working as it should.
 The examination will be done by a professional to check whether the igniter is in okay condition.
 The one thing you could do is to change the component.

 - Problem with the Spark Electrode

 These components are used for the ignition process.
-This also happens to be installed on the water heater.
-The spark electrode will send out a signal by generating high-voltage sparks.
-If it is appropriately received, then the pilot light is on.
-If it’s broken, then the ignition will not be done correctly.
+They are also installed on the water heater.
+The spark electrode generates high-voltage sparks and sends out a signal.
+If it is appropriately received, the pilot light is on.
+If it’s broken, the ignition will not be done correctly.

 - Problem with the Pressure Sensor

-A faulty pressure sensor could fail in the ignition process.
-The ignition process will not start if the sensor does not receive airflow.
+A faulty pressure sensor could cause the ignition process to fail.
+The process will not start if the sensor does not receive airflow.

 - Problem on Thermocouple

-If there is trouble with the thermocouple, the ignition process will not start.
+A simple cleaning or realignment often restores proper function.
+If the thermocouple is not working, the ignition process will not start.
 The thermocouple on the water heater is working as the pilot flame detector.

 Hot Water Heater Igniter Replacement